Thor-DraperJr/SupplementalResources/Assets/02-Learning-Linux.md

 | () | It is used to match or search for a set of regular expressions. |
 | ? | It matches exactly one character in the string or stream. |

+#### Bash Brace Expansion
+Bash brace expansion is used to generate stings at the command line or in a shell script.
+The syntax for brace expansion consists of either a sequence specification or a comma separated list of items inside curly braces "{}".
+A sequence consists of a starting and ending item separated by two periods "..".

 #### Escaping
 Escaping is a method of quoting single characters.
 The escape `\` preceding a character tells the shell to interpret that character literally.